School

 2. Christopher Columbus – the discoverer of America

-Christopher Columbus – discoverer of America
+Christopher Columbus – Discoverer Of America

 In 2005, experts from the University of Michigan conducted a survey, during which they found: 85% of respondents believe that Columbus discovered America, whereas only 2% of respondents were able to give the correct answer.